jrasmusson/ios-starter-kit/swift/Error-handling.md

 ### precondition()

-A harder form of assertm, precondition will stop your program in debug and release builds.
+A harder form of assert, precondition will stop your program in debug and release builds.

 ```swift
 func printAge(_ age: Int) {